tadeaustria/satisfactory-calculator/README.md

 ## Content

-Receipts for update 5 with FICSMAS holiday special are included.
+Receipts for update 6 with FICSMAS holiday special are included.

 ### Updates:

+* 20.09.2022
+  * Including iron rebar to update5
+  * Rename of Rifle Cartridge to Rifle Ammo
+  * Update 6 content;
+    * New ammunition types, recipies
+    * New creature drops
+    * Icons
 * 04.11.2021
   * Fixing receipe resolution with manual ingredient
   * Introduction of new *manual* building